What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 DISCOUNT

-INCLUDES 5 nights accommodation (Sun-Thu), breakfast every day, transportation, guide, local fees and taxes.
+INCLUDES 5 nights accommodation (Sun-Thu), breakfast every day, transportation, local fees and salaries.

 LANGUAGE English (Spanish secondary for non-english speaking spanish speakers)